 The recorded video for Pawsome Bookmark is available here.
 For the craft, you will need a ruler, pencil or pen, crayons or markers or colored pencils, scissors, and cardboard (you can use a cereal box) or heavy paper.

 The interactive live programming has already passed.
 The recorded video for Reading on the River With Lori and Friends: A Reader's Theatre is available here.

 The recorded video for Learning Origami (craft project) is available here.
-For the craft you will need paper and scissors.
-(If you don't have colored paper, you may want to color it with markers/color pencils/crayons before folding.)
+For the craft, you will need paper and scissors.
+(If you don't have colored paper, you may want to color it with markers/colored pencils/crayons before folding.)
 You can always find a lot more videos of various levels of difficulty online.
 Check out some other examples of things that have been made.

 Join our recorded 6-week drawing course with Linda from Portola Library.
 Below you will find 6 lessons on drawing and helpful documents to guide you through the videos.
 If you have questions about the lessons, please contact Linda at (530) 832-4241 or email her at firstname.lastname@example.org.

 You will learn about the five basic drawing skills concerning line, shape, relationships and proportion, light, shadow and value, and gestalt or the whole.
 They are based on learning to see to draw as artists do and on Betty Edward's book "Drawing on the Right Side of the Brain".
 (You can put either edition the Library owns on hold by clicking on the link.)

 Before Lesson 1: Please complete two exercises before the first lesson:

 1. The first is to draw two preliminary pre-instruction drawings: one of a tennis shoe with loose laces and one of the corners of a room with furnishings.
 These are to keep so you can compare your progress at the end of the lessons.